-Parental Abandonment: Her mother is killed by Cecil and Kain's actions and her father is never mentioned.
+Parental Abandonment: Her mother is inadvertenly killed due to Cecil and Kain's actions and her father is never mentioned.

-Plot-Relevant Age-Up: Hand Waved by a time flow difference between the regular world and the Feymarch/Land of Summoned Beasts.
+Plot-Relevant Age-Up: Hand Waved by a time flow difference between the regular world and the Feymarch.
 While only a week or so passed for everyone else, a decade passed for her.
 This is a conceptually popular target for fan-fiction, as the game glosses over it (due to space limitations on the original cart), but seriously, a decade.
 One has to imagine a lot happened for her!

-Even more Stripperiffic in The After Years, just this side of Fran for being as revealing as possible while still wearing enough to be called "clothing".
+Even moreso in The After Years, just this side of Fran for being as revealing as possible while still wearing enough to be called "clothing."
 The outfit gets bowdlerised in the English version and more closely resembles actual cloth.
 The fun point is, instead of complaining, the fans actually appreciate it.